leannejdong/leannejdong/README.md

 # Hi there 👋

 My name is Leanne Dong.
-I am a Aussie-based independent developer.
+I am a Aussie-based independent developer (Once upon a time I was a business woman, then turned into a Mathematician after PhD, then turned into a programmer during the last two postdocs).
 I'm used to work on music information retrieval.
 Before that I worked at [ENCS, Concordia University](https://www.concordia.ca/offices/ci/ifo/ENCS.html) as a Postdoctoral Fellow.
 My focus during postdoc has been Environmental Engineering and xAI software development with C++.
 My formal academic training has been in Mathematics.
+Currently I'm interested in fun project around audio, cryptography, networks, you name it...

 ## Projects (Postdoctoral)